Beacon House Board of Directors

 Beth Harrison (Vice-Chair)

 Ms. Harrison is a Supervising Attorney in the Housing Unit of the Legal Aid Society of Washington, DC.
 She represents tenants in affirmative and defensive suits in DC Superior Court and in administrative claims at the DC Housing Authority and the Office of Administrative Hearings.
 She graduated Harvard Law School magna cum laude and has devoted her career to advocating for the rights of disadvantaged people.
-She is a member of River Road Unitarian Universalist Church, a long time supporter of Beacon House.
+She is a member of the Unitarian Universalist Congregation of Rockville, a long time supporter of Beacon House.

 Traci Hughes (Board Chair)